Penalty Abatement - In Some Cases The IRS Will Reduce Or Eliminate A Taxpayer's Penalties On Their Debt.

 Tax professionals can also utilize call in or electronic requests as well.
 There is an Electronic Account Resolution process on the IRS website that allows users to file for a first time abatement online, and the IRS Practitioner Priority Service line may also be used by those with authorization to do so.
 IRS representatives who are contacted through these methods are fully qualified to grant first time abatements.

 If you're facing tax debt and aren't sure what to do, contacting Attorney Mary King can help.
-Since 1996, Mary King has been providing her clients with top level tax representation and today she serves the Sarasota area and all of Florida with pride.
+Mary King provides her clients with top level tax representation and today she serves the Sarasota area and all of Florida with pride.
 Your case won't get passed off to a paralegal and will actually be handled by a real attorney who isn't afraid to go to trial for you.

 You'll be able to figure out if you qualify for abatement, learn more about other tax relief options, and decide what steps you need to take next to escape from tax debt.
-Don't hesitate to contact us today for a free initial consultation.
+Don't hesitate to contact us today for an initial consultation.